Price on application

 About the object

-A fine Geo III brass bound ebony veneered table clock of small size.
+A fine George III brass bound and ebony veneered table clock of small size.

 The 6 inch dial with alarm subsidiary in the arch, silvered chapter ring enclosed by mask spandrels and set with a nameplate, date and false pendulum apertures.